eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 layout: post
 title: 'Mince Pie Challenge: Authentication with Amazon Cognito and JSON Web Tokens'
 meta: 'This technical post explains how to implement authentication with Amazon Cognito and JSON Web Tokens in a Serverless environment.'
-tags: cognito serverless security mince-pie-challenge
+tags: cognito serverless security mince-pie-challenge-series
 ---

 Now that we have set up the Serverless Framework, we can go about investigating how Authentication and Authorisation will be handled within the application.